mvdvldn03/ATLPublicTransit/README.md

 # C1Project
- R Analysis of the Public Transit Coverage of Atlanta's Neighborhood Statistical Areas (NSAs)
+An R analysis of the public transit coverage of Atlanta's Neighborhood Statistical Areas (NSAs) to measure the relationship between income and race on access to public transportation in the city for Stanford's Data Mapping for Society Club (DAMS).

+Tools Used:
+R (Markdown)
+Python
+Selenium Webdriver